 Land and buildings are carried under the revaluation model.
-At the end of December 2022, their fair value was updated by a qualified appraiser, in accordance with the requirements of IFRS 13, on December 20, 2022.
+At December 31, 2023, the fair value of the properties managed by FCP Servivalores was updated by a qualified appraiser, in accordance with the requirements of IFRS 13, on November 29, 2023.
+The latest appraisals at the Bank and the national subsidiaries were made at December 31, 2019, and at the international subsidiaries they were made in 2017.

-The following are the movements in carrying values of property and equipment during the years ended on December 31, 2022 and 2021:
+The following are the movements in carrying values of property and equipment during the years ended on December 31, 2023 and 2022: